Who’s Who

 (978) 465-0602 x401

-Diane Carroll joined the staff at First Religious Society in January 2019 as the Office Administrator.
-Her role at FRS includes desktop publishing, bookkeeping, publicity, editing, scheduling room reservations and rentals, and managing the business office.
-Diane holds a Bachelor of Music Business degree from the University of Massachusetts Lowell.
+Diane Carroll joined the staff at First Religious Society in January 2019.
+She holds a Bachelor of Music Business degree from the University of Massachusetts Lowell.
 She worked for Mercer Management Consulting for 15 years, first as a billing representative and then as a knowledge manager/document librarian for the transportation industry group.
-After stepping away from the work force to raise her son during his early years,
+Later, Diane was a parent volunteer for the Triton Regional School District, serving as chair of the elementary school book fair for two years.
+She also worked as a substitute

 Read More

-Diane was a parent volunteer for the Triton Regional School District, serving as chair of the elementary school book fair for two years.
-She later worked as a substitute teacher/instructional assistant in the district.
-She was a parent volunteer with the Triton Music Parents Organization, serving as treasurer for three years, and was a member of the parent “pit crew” for the Triton High School marching band.
-Diane and her family enjoyed camping for many years with the New England Airstream Club; she served as both Trustee and Newsletter Editor for the club.
-Diane also enjoys singing and has sung with the FRS Adult Choir, the Candlelight Chorale, and the Newburyport Choral Society.
-In the fall, she loves to see her son perform with the UMass Lowell River Hawks Marching Band!
+teacher/instructional assistant in the district and was a parent volunteer with the Triton Music Parents Organization, serving as treasurer for three years and as a member of the parent “pit crew” for the Triton High School marching band.
+Diane also served as both Trustee and Newsletter Editor for the New England Airstream Club.
+Diane has sung with the FRS Adult Choir, the Candlelight Chorale, and the Newburyport Choral Society.

 Mara Flynn